chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 The protocol in this document requires signing key pairs to be generated such that they satisfy a particular criteria.
 In particular, each RSA modulus for a key pair MUST be the product of two safe primes p and q.
-A safe prime p is a prime number such that p = 2q + 1, where q is also a prime number.
+A safe prime p is a prime number such that p = 2p' + 1, where p' is also a prime number.

 A signing key pair is a tuple (sk, pk), where each element is as follows: